ThinhPhan/dotfiles/README-iterm2.md

 7. Enable `“ligature”` support so when you write an arrow =>;, it appears like a real arrow →

 ### Step 1 - iTerm2
+> A best Terminal Emulator on macOS.
+Wish it available on Windows too.

 ### Step 2 - ZSH
+> A best shell ever.
+Yay!

 ### Step 3 - Oh My ZSH
+> I used Oh-My-Zsh for a long time when I first bought a Macbook Pro 13 (Mid 2012).
+> I still happy with it until I install so many plugins cause slow startup Shell T-T.
+> I'm considering switch to `Presto`.
+Coming soon!.

 ### Step 4

 Clone this repo: